Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-eTafCP7eCB4.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: I think I missed a discussion around when it would be shifted to Early Access?
 https://www.youtube.com/watch?v=eTafCP7eCB4
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Is that March date for Experimental?](./yt-sQTpG9Ws6EA.md) https://www.youtube.com/watch?v=sQTpG9Ws6EA

 ### Topics
 * [Satisfactory Updates > Pending > Satisfactory Update 4](../topics/satisfactory-updates/pending/satisfactory-update-4.md)